brucemack/microlink/README.md

 problematic if the link radio is required to be keyed constantly to transmit the activity happening on the "other" repeater or in the conference.

-The MicroLink system supports a configurable duty cycle limit (defaults to 50%).
+If you have a transmitter than can be keyed for long periods of time then this won't be an issue.
+But if not, the MicroLink system supports a configurable duty cycle limit (defaults to 50%).
 Once the link radio has been keyed for more than 50% of the time in any 5 minute interval the radio is un-keyed and allowed to rest.

 ## Building the Link Station